UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/IntroductionToAndroidStudio/IntroductionToAndroidStudio.md

 - **Emulator**
   - attempts to mimic all of the hardware features of a production environment and software features.

-**Android Emulator**
+- **Android Emulator**
   - Design, develop, prototype, and test Android apps without using a physical device
   - Mimics almost every feature of a real Android handset, except placing phone calls

 ---

 ## What about Kotlin

-Don't use because they wont understand the APIs' yet
+- Kotlin is an open-source programming language that can run on Java Virtual Machine (JVM).
+The language can run on numerous platforms.

+- It is a language that combines Object Oriented Programming (OOPs) and functional programming in an unrestricted, self-sufficient and distinctive platform.
+- In 2019, Google announced Kotlin as its preferred programming language for Android application developers
+- However, Java is still the prodominent programming language for Android App development

 ---